 Teens can head to Cyber Quest, the family arcade featuring non-violent video and arcade games, as well as karaoke.
 It's like heading to Vegas without having to step foot on a plane.

 A fan of fall foliage?
 You've come to the right place.
 A true natural beauty, it's easy to see why Kent is deemed one of the best places to visit in Connecticut.
 This sweet small town offers well-maintained, scenic hiking trails, which reward the adventurer with stunning views of the Catskill Mountains and Kent Falls State Park.

 In fact, the main reason people come to Kent is for the immense trails like those found in Macedonia Brook State Park.
 You won't find the impressive shopping offered in larger towns like Greenwich, but your soul will thank you for the fresh air and close animal encounters.

 Not a fan of walking?
 Rent a bike from the Bicycle Tour Company.
 Stay at New Milford's Homestead Inn, a 30-minute drive away, for true hospitality and the best breakfast hands-down.
 Tip: ask for the waffles.

 Get away from it all in this sweet, ocean-side town.
+One of the best beach towns in Connecticut, this beauty is a perfect option for a weekend getaway in Connecticut, especially during summer.
 Grab a good read at RJ Julia Booksellers and a coffee from a local café.
 Then head to Hammonasset Beach State Park for a calming start to your day.

 Visitors also enjoy a trip to Meigs Point Nature Center, where they can get up close and personal with turtles, crabs, fish, birds, and snakes.
 A bonus: it's free!